How to balance a job and study at university

 If you only have a couple of hours before your shift to make some progress with an essay, you'll likely work more quickly.

-Becoming a productivity pro isn't the easiest art to master.
-But, it will make a big difference to your work/uni/life balance when you manage your time efficiently.
+Productivity isn't the easiest art to master.
+But it will make a big difference to your work/uni/life balance when you manage your time efficiently.

-This one is easier said than done if you need to work as much as you can to make some extra cash.
+This one is easier said than done if you need to work as much as possible to make some extra cash.

 However, going to your classes will massively help you keep up with your course.